gabrielesh/collectionbuilder-workshop/content/1-week_1.md

 **After Class**

-Students will be directed via a follow-up email to [Learn-Static resources](https://github.com/learn-static) and to [CollectionBuilder documentation](https://collectionbuilder.github.io/gh/) on how to create and deploy their website, with particular emphasis on how to [create image files](https://collectionbuilder.github.io/cb-docs/docs/objects/gh-objects/) and [accompanying metadata](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/).
+Students will be directed via a follow-up email to [Learn-Static resources](https://github.com/learn-static), to [the step-by-step guide for today's session](https://github.com/learn-static/collectionbuilder-workshop/blob/main/intro-github.md#deploying-collectionbuilder-on-github) and to [CollectionBuilder documentation](https://collectionbuilder.github.io/gh/) on how to create and deploy their website, with particular emphasis on how to [create image files](https://collectionbuilder.github.io/cb-docs/docs/objects/gh-objects/) and [accompanying metadata](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/).

 Students will also be given the option to meet with an instructor directly to develop images and metadata at any point before, during, or after the workshop series.